ome/omero-web-apps-examples/README.rst

     # The OMERO server we want to connect to.
     $ host=demo.openmicroscopy.org

-    # Path to the python module for the app.
+    # Path to the Python module for the app.
     $ appdir=$(pwd)/minimal-webapp/minimal_webapp

     # Location within Docker instance we want to link the app, so it can be imported.